GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

    to the same path on the client node.

-3. Edit this file to specify [the server NetLDI port]{#determine-port-number-for-connection} in the line item for #netLDIPort :.
+3. Edit this file to specify [the server NetLDI port](#determine-port-number-for-connection) in the line item for #netLDIPort :.
 The lines in the file, for example:

 ```
    ...